 - Shaving too quickly and vigorously

-Getting rid of razor burn is possible, though you may need to use a few products or put shaving on hold temporarily.
-The following are tips to help get rid of razor burn:
+Getting rid of razor burn is possible, though you may need to use a few products or put

-Though you may like the clean-shaven look best, dermatologists say the most effective natural razor burn treatment is to stop shaving for a few days until the razor burn clears.
-This will give your irritated skin a chance to calm down and heal.
+Though you may like the clean-shaven look best, dermatologists say the most effective natural razor burn treatment is to stop

 You might be familiar with using aloe vera to soothe sunburns, and as it turns out, the same healing principles apply for razor burn.
 Coat the affected area with a thin layer of aloe vera several times per day.
 You can even chill it in the refrigerator first for an added boost of relief.

-Alternate with Warm and Cool Compresses
+Alternate with warm and cool compresses

 A cold compress, such as with a soft washcloth, can reduce inflammation and redness from razor burn.
-Use a warm compress before shaving to loosen hairs and open your pores.
+Use a warm compress before

-Heal with Coconut Oil
+Heal with coconut oil

 A thin layer of organic, unprocessed coconut oil can accelerate razor burn healing.
 Coconut oil is antimicrobial, anti-fungal, nourishing, and can reduce inflammation.

-Make an Oatmeal Paste
+Make an oatmeal paste

 If you suffered from chickenpox as a child, chances are you have faint memories of taking oatmeal baths to ease the itching.
 Colloidal oatmeal soothes, moisturizes, and cleanses the skin, and can help relieve the discomfort from razor burn.